-Not stretching after race
+Not stretching after the race

 Competitors are so excited and exhausted to cross the finish line that they forget to stretch or do any post-race recovery.
-Even 10-15 mins doing your normal stretch routine after the race can help the body recovery faster.
+Even 10-15 mins doing your normal stretch routine after the race can help the body recover faster.